Handmade artisan silk Chinese lantern.

-This methodology has been handed down through generations of the family of artist lantern makers.
+This methodology has been handed down through generations of the family of artisan lantern makers.
 A delightful gift for recipients to keep and hand down to generations.

 Lanterns and candles are lit in front of images of the departed to guide their souls during Halloween in China called Teng Chieh.

+Lanterns are paraded and used in Chinese New Year and Chinese Valentines Day.
 In Japan lanterns are used in Obon Japanese Day of the Dead August.

-A delight filled art piece quite lengthy when you see it real life fantastic history of brush work and characters with brush work illustrations beautifully thought through difficult to figure from short except see the full version at LACMA Los Angeles Asian Pavilion!
+A delight filled art piece quite lengthy when you see it real life and a fantastic history of brush work and characters with brush work illustrations beautifully thought through difficult to figure from short except see the full version at LACMA Los Angeles Asian Pavilion!